docsforadobe/after-effects-plugin-guide/docs/aegps/implementation.rst

     AEGP_PluginID        aegp_plugin_id,
     AEGP_GlobalRefcon    *global_refconP)

-The plug-in's entry point, exported in the `PiPL resource <#_bookmark55>`__, is called just once during launch; all other calls to the AEGP go to the functions it's registered.
+The plug-in's entry point, exported in the :ref:`intro/pipl-resources`, is called just once during launch; all other calls to the AEGP go to the functions it's registered.

 This is very different from the effect plug-in model, where all communication comes through the same entry point.

 Because plug-in load order may vary, it's never a good idea to acquire suites not provided by After Effects during your entry point function.
 Rather, wait until the appropriate hook function(s).

-The AEGP API `version numbers <#_bookmark51>`__ can help distinguish between different versions of After Effects, in case the AEGP needs to behave differently or handle different behavior.
+The AEGP :ref:`intro/compatibility-across-multiple-versions.api-versions` can help distinguish between different versions of After Effects, in case the AEGP needs to behave differently or handle different behavior.

 Those other functions are registered as callback hooks.
 An AEGP that adds menu items must register an UpdateMenuHook function (with a function signature as described in AE_GeneralPlug.h) which After Effects can call to determine whether or not to enable those items.
 Similarly, plug-ins which process commands register a CommandHook (one for all commands).